 - Vape pens and e-cigarette devices after the batteries are removed

 Collect your expired or unused Rx pills or patches in their original bottle or place them in a disposable bag.

-Be sure to remove or cover your personal information.
-Anonymously drop your pills and patches in an Rx drug drop box near you.
+Drop your pills and patches in an Rx drug drop box near you.